 - FDA considers adaptive guidelines and provides guidance documents on

 - When to interact with the FDA while planning and conducting adaptive design studies.

 - What information to include in the adaptive design for FDA review, and

 - issues to consider in the evaluation of a completed adaptive design study.

 Disadvantages and challenges of adaptive trials

-- The adaptive design may not be the best option for all clinical trials such as short-duration studies (e.g., 2-8 weeks) in populations that can be recruited very quickly (in a few months), since recruitment needs to be halted while interim analyses are conducted.
+- The adaptive design may not be the best option for all clinical trials.
+For example, short-duration studies (e.g., 2-8 weeks) in which populations shall be recruited very quickly (in a few months), as recruitment needs to be halted, while interim analyses are conducted.

 - Critical insights may be missed during a rapid interim analysis that might have been captured by more thoughtful analyses following an exploratory study and Such oversights can be costly and may extend overall development timelines.